Skip to content

 • Services

-The center offers services and engages in social research to promote and ensure evidence-based methods and practices are available to community organizations that might overwise not be able to access these funds.
+CPSR offers services and engages in research to promote and ensure evidence-based methods and practices are available to Clemson faculty, staff and community organizations.

 Offered Services: